-To support full functionality, a TextAsImage of a Text component needs to be set to True.
+To use the font dialog of PC's, the TextAsImage property of a Text component needs to be set to True.

-Using Reference to another frame
+Using GoToFrame to switch to another frame

-The Reference property is used as an event of go-to-specified-frame.
+The GoToFrame property is used as an event of go-to-specified-frame.

 It has higher priority than other events, such as OnClick event.
-Thus specifying an option of the Reference property disables the OnClick event.
+Thus specifying an option of the GoToFrame property disables the OnClick event.

-It's easy to specify a value to the Reference property.
-Simply click the "Reference" field in the Inspector and then choose the frame for reference.
+It's easy to specify a value to the GoToFrame property.
+Simply click the "GoToFrame" field in the Inspector and then choose the frame to go.